geosolutions-it/C106-2017/README.md

  <strong>Note</strong>: if password is required for sudo privileges on the target machine, append the `--ask-become-pass` parameter to the command above

+#### Notable variables
+Vars you may want to change / override in `loadbalancer` role:
+`logs_retention` which governs how long the log files are retained on the machine

+#### Other customizations
+In the `templates` directory for the `loadbalancer` role you'll find template files used for:
+- `haproxy.cfg`: HAProxy main config file

 ### Run playbook for the webservers:

 ```bash